 Are you wondering what is Bridge Mode in the router & how to enable settings for two wifi routers to work as one?
 Learn how, why and, when to use bridge mode.When you’re changing the SSID of your router or enabling WPA2 encryption for added security, you may have come across a setting known as bridge mode.

 Routers have a configuration setting known as bridge mode that is disabled by default.
-However, you have the option to enable bridge mode by accessing the router’s dashboard.
+However, you have the option to enable it by accessing the router’s dashboard.
 That doesn’t mean you jump right in and enable the setting.
-Let’s understand bridge mode, its advantages, and how it might come in handy.
+Let’s understand, its advantages, and how it might come in handy.

 What is Bridge Mode?

-Bridge mode is a networking feature that enables two routers to coexist without any issues.
-Once bridge mode is enabled on the router, the extended router essentially creates a mesh network.
+It is a networking feature that enables two routers to coexist without any issues.
+Once it is enabled on the router, the extended router essentially creates a mesh network.

 You can easily connect to the network from a distance.
 However, it no longer performs Network Access Translation (NAT) processes and allows the router to function smoothly without creating an IP Address conflict.

 Connecting a router to your ISP-provided modem/router can extend your Wi-Fi coverage.
 However, each router has its private IP address, and your devices can have a hard time communicating with each other.
 This situation is referred to as Double NAT.

 Let’s take an example.
 Say you want to print an image via your smartphone wirelessly.
 If you’re using a router as an extender, your smartphone may be connected to the extender while your printer is connected to the ISP-provided modem/router.

 In this situation, both networks are private, and your smartphone will be unable to communicate with your printer to print the image.
 Here’s where bridge mode comes into play and solves this problem by letting multiple routers share one Wi-Fi network.

 Here’s how to set it up on a NETGEAR router: